 Tax advantages of a sprinkling trust

-Because assets retained in a sprinkling trust will not be subject to future estate or gift taxes, sprinkling trusts are often funded with investments that have low value with the potential for high growth, such as limited partnerships and beaten-up stocks.
+Because assets retained in a sprinkling trust will not be subject to future estate or gift taxes, sprinkling trusts are often funded with investments that have low value with the potential for high growth, such as limited partnerships and depressed stocks.

 The distribution flexibility with a sprinkling trust may reduce income taxes.
 For example, if all of the trust income went to the surviving spouse, it would be taxed at his or her tax rate.
 However, if the trustee redirected some of that income to children or grandchildren who are in lower tax brackets, more after-tax dollars would stay with the family.

 There have been situations where couples resisted setting up irrevocable trusts because they were concerned that they might need their funds in the future.
 In such cases, each spouse could establish his or her own sprinkling family trust and the trustees would be given the ability to distribute income and principal to the couple’s children and/or to the other spouse.
 The grantor does not retain any interest that is taxable for federal estate tax purposes, so the trust’s assets will not be included in his taxable estate.
 But if his or her spouse is the sprinkle beneficiary, the grantor will pay the income tax on the trust’s ordinary income and capital gains.
 These tax payments may serve to further reduce the grantor’s taxable estate because they can be made out of personal funds that might otherwise be exposed to estate tax at the grantor’s death.